martaGG/S2D2/README.md

 -	numpy
 -	scipy
 -	scikit.learn
--	yaml
+-	yaml  (can be found in pip as pyyaml for installation)
 - argparse
 - matplotlib
 ## Description

 ### 2D
-We refer to Gonzalez et al (2020) and references therein for a complete description of the procedure.
+We refer to Gonzalez et al (2021) and references therein for a complete description of the procedure.

 ### Structured regions